 fbpx

-Don’t worry, IAHE wasn’t in trouble.
+Don’t worry, the IAHE wasn’t in trouble.
 In fact, we requested to meet with them.
 Last year, IAHE received several complaints that the IMPD was turning away homeschool graduates.
 So, we started investigating and researching to see how we could help.

 Under current IMPD policy (Indianapolis Metropolitan Police Department) all applicants must have an accredited high school diploma or a GED.
 That means that the IMPD does not recognize homeschool diplomas at this time.